These instructions will explain what you need to consider before installing Shopware 6 and guide you through the installation process.

 The installation will now start.

-In this step the Shopware database is imported.
-Click on Start installation to initiate the database import.
+In this step, the Shopware database is imported.
+Click "Start Installation" to initiate the database import.

 The installation wizard will inform you that the installation is completed.
 Click next to proceed to the configuration.

-In the last step you specify the basic settings for your shop:
+In the last step, you specify the basic settings for your shop:

-• You have the following default currencies to choose from: Euro, British Pound, US Dollar, Polish zloty, Swiss francs, Swedish kronor, Danish kronor, Norwegian kronor and czech kronor.
-The currency you choose here will be entered as default in the shop with the currency factor 1.
+er, Norwegian kroner and Czech kroneYou have the following default currencies to choose from: Euro, British Pound, US Dollar, Polish zloty, Swiss francs, Swedish kronor, Danish kronor, Norwegian kronor and czech kronor.
+The currency you select here will be set as the default in the shop with a currency factor of 1.
 You can add more currencies directly or add more currencies with corresponding conversion factors afterwards.

 As an alternative to the installation with the installer, Shopware 6 can also be installed via Composer.
 You can find information about this in our developer documentation.